brianjychan/netlify-custom-cache/README.md

 # Netlify Custom Cache

-A local Netlify plugin for caching the dependencies of a React app and Jekyll blog that are subpaths of your site
+A local Netlify plugin for caching the dependencies of a React app and Jekyll blog that are served via different paths on your site.

+I use this for my own site, so you can see an example [here](https://brianjychan.com).
+See `/links` and `/blog`

 ## Why
-Because my react app and jekyll blog were subpaths of my site, Netlify did not automatically cache my dependencies.
+Because my site is a combination of a static site, react app, and jekyll blog served at different paths on my site, Netlify did not automatically cache their dependencies.

 This plugin does that for you.
 My build times went from 7 minutes to 3.5

 ## What